FOSTERING a Dynamic Learning Community

-Corbett Preparatory School of IDS aligns works with actions in creating a vibrant learning community that starts with teachers and staff.
-Because of our commitment to professional development, we attract and keep “first-class” teachers.
-We recognize and respect the teacher as the key to the future, so we focus on training that specifically supports their work in developing a child's highest potential for learning and living.
+Creating a vibrant learning community starts with teachers and staff.
+Because of our commitment to professional development, we attract and keep first-class teachers.
+We recognize and respect the teacher as the key to the future, and we focus on training that supports their work in developing a child's highest potential for learning and living.

 Dr. Joyce Burick Swarzman, who has trained teachers locally and internationally for decades, made professional development a priority when she became the head of Corbett Prep – then known as Independent Day School – in the 1990s.
 Today she remains at the school as its president of initiatives and training, where she can focus on Corbett Prep's mission of serving as a private school with a public purpose.
 Read more about Dr. Swarzman here.

-It means building in the time for study, reflections, and review.
-During teacher in-service every Tuesday, half-day workshops once a month, and week-long intensive training before the start of school, we provide the clear message that we are a culture that supports a lifelong learning mentality.
+This means building in the time for study, reflections, and review.
+During teacher in-service every Tuesday, half-day workshops monthly, week-long intensive training before the start of school and conferences throughout the year, we provide the clear message that we are a culture that supports a lifelong learning mentality.

 Corbett Prep regularly invites educators to campus for professional development.
 As a "private school with a public purpose," Corbett Prep remains committed to and passionate about sharing its learning community with educators from the Tampa Bay area, the state of Florida, and around the world.